Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 One of the best things to do if you’re going to be camping out in the rain is to think long and hard about where you’ll set up your camp.
 Use your common sense, and consider where water will collect if there’s going to be heavy rainfall.
 In short, don’t set up right at the bottom of a hill or a valley.

-I actually have noticed a side benefit to this.
-I like to sleep with my head slightly elevated.
-I find that I sleep better this way.
+I actually have noticed a side benefit to camping on a mild slope.
+I find that I sleep better with my head slightly elevated.

 Rain Ready Tents